-Click [VEGETATION-ORD@firstam.com](mailto:VEGETATION-ORD@firstam.com) (email) to explore whether the Property subject to this transaction may be located in an area where a local vegetation management ordinance requiring defensible space around the property applies.
+Click VEGETATION-ORD@firstam.com (email) to explore whether the Property subject to this transaction may be located in an area where a local vegetation management ordinance requiring defensible space around the property applies.

-State: Senate Bill 63 (SB 63): Fire Protection Building Standards for New Construction

-New construction in a wildland area is regulated by the California Wildland Urban Interface Code (California Building Code, Chapter 7A).
-Chapter 7A establishes minimum standards for the protection of life and property by increasing the ability of a building, including residential and commercial occupancy types, to resist the intrusion of flames or burning embers projected by a vegetation fire.
+State: Senate Bill 63 (SB 63): Fire Protection Building Standards for New Construction construction in a wildland area.
+Specifically, the IWUIC establishes minimum standards for the protection of life and property by increasing the ability of a building, including residential and commercial occupancy types, to resist the intrusion of flames or burning embers projected by a vegetation fire.